Skip to main content

 The Australian Council for International Development (ACFID) is the peak body for Australian non-government organisations involved in international development and humanitarian action.

-The ACFID Code of Conduct is a voluntary, self-regulatory industry code of good practice.
+The ACFID Code of Conduct is a voluntary, self-regulatory code of good practice.

-This comparison table shows how the ACFID Code of Conduct maps to ACNC Governance Standards 1–5.
+The comparison table on this page maps the ACFID Code of Conduct to ACNC Governance Standards 1-5.

 ACNC Governance Standards